tv-indicator-page">

 Conclusion

-Once your indicator becomes a strategy, you can backtest and connect it to automation via webhooks.
-The universal template above keeps routing to connectors/platforms simple and robust.
+Once your indicator becomes a strategy, you can backtest it, add alerts, and connect it to automation through webhooks.
+The universal template above keeps routing to connectors and platforms simple and consistent.